turingschool/front-end-curriculum/projects/color-changer-solo.md

 ### Requirements

-- You are provided with comps showing the layout for desktop and for mobile, respectively.
+- You are provided with comps showing colors, fonts, and layouts for desktop and for mobile, respectively.
 Your project must match these comps.
 - The random background color cannot be white.
 - The default and reset background color must be white.
 - Your project must be responsive.